Lastpass cli is the lastpass cli client from LastPass themselves sudo apt-get install dmenu lastpass-cli mkdir $HOME/.bin wget -O $HOME/.bin/lastpass-cli https://raw.githubusercontent.com/cspeterson/lastpass-dmenu/master/lastpass-dmenu chmod +x $HOME/.bin/lastpass-cli # Login to lastpass-cli one tim

 export LPASS_CLIPBOARD_COMMAND="xclip -selection clipboard -in -l 1"

-<edit> After further consideration it seems the environment variable trickery above will remain the only solution, so get used to it 😉
+See this issue and realize that it seems the environment variable trickery above will remain the only solution, so get used to it ;-)